gabriel-smc/automatic-webhook-deploy/README.md

 A public and private key pair will be generated.
 Copy your public key — the one with a _.pub_ extension — to the clipboard.
 On the Bitbucket website navigate to _Account > SSH Keys_, and choose to add a new key.
 Paste in your public key and save it.

-Back on your server, edit your **~/.ssh/config** file to add _bitbucket.org_ as a host.
-This ensures that the correct key is used when connecting by SSH to _bitbucket.org_.
+Back on your server, edit your **~/.ssh/config** file to add _bitbucket.org_ or _github.com_ as a host.
+This ensures that the correct key is used when connecting by SSH to target host.
 You'll need to create the config file if it doesn't exist:

 ```
-Host bitbucket.org
+Host github.com
-    IdentityFile ~/.ssh/bitbucket_rsa
+    IdentityFile ~/.ssh/<your_private_key_file>
 ```

-Whenever you do a git fetch Bitbucket will verify your identity automatically, without prompting you for a password.
+Whenever you do a git fetch host will verify your identity automatically, without prompting you for a password.

-On the Bitbucket website navigate to your repository's _Administration > Webhooks_ screen and add a new webhook, pointed to `http://<domain>/<path>/bitbucket-hook.php`.
+On the git server site navigate to your repository's _Administration > Webhooks_ screen and add a new webhook, pointed to `http://<domain>/<path>/webhook.php`.

 ## See also